Batmanian/KeithDunstan/src/posts/supporting-a-column/7-essentially-worldy-columns.md

 I went along as guest of the editor of the cock-fighting magazine, Louis Beltran.
 Louis was quite a character.
 He was dressed in a white shirt with press and two big fighting cocks embroidered on the back.

 First Louis inquired about the state of cock fighting in Australia.
-When I said that we did not have any, he looked at me in astonish- ment as if we had no movie theatres.
+When I said that we did not have any, he looked at me in astonishment as if we had no movie theatres.

-'But,” he said, 'we import fighting cocks from Australia.
+'But,' he said, 'we import fighting cocks from Australia.
 They come from a place somewhere north of Sydney.
 They are wonderful big cocks, a bit slow, but we find them excellent for cross-breeding.'
 Louis explained that the number of cocks imported from Australia was not great because they also came in from Texas, Mexico, Spain, why, all over.

 Louis was very patient.
 Obviously here was another squeamish foreigner who was not going to approve.
 He explained that the setup was similar to horse racing.
 There were some very big owners.
 For example, there was Jorg Araneta, the son of a very wealthy Manila property owner.
-He had 2,000 fighting cocks and twenty full-time trainers, whose job it was to bring the birds to fighting.
+He had 2,000 fighting cocks and twenty full-time trainers, whose job it was to bring the birds to fighting pitch.

 These trainers loved these birds better than their own children.
 There was one trainer who at the moment of victory, became almost hysterical with joy and relief.
 He paraded around the ring reciting poetry.
 There were many who, at the dreadful moment when their prize cock lay dead on the sand, burst into tears.

 Each cock carried a four-inch blade, sharp as a surgical knife, attached to one foot.
 This meant that it was extremely rare for any fight to last longer than sixty seconds.
 Oh, it was all most humane, said Louis Beltran.
 One slash, usually was enough, just one good king slash.
 The birds died more cleanly than those killed for the table.

 We drove to the cockpit, which was on the outskirts of Manila.
 This was a large stadium with seats all around the square pit, in the style used for the sale of expensive stud sheep or cattle.
 Except that here there was a bar, all sorts of exotic Filipino and Western foodstuffs laid out on tables and, of course, there were birds everywhere.
 Half the roosters seemed to be crowing all the time.
-There was the sort of incredible noise that one hears when trying to sleep at a country hotel at 4 a.m.
+There was the sort of incredible noise that one hears when trying to sleep at a country hotel at 4 am.

 All the best people in Manila were there — congressmen, businessmen, millionaires.
 Louis explained that today was the real big-time.
 Each owner had to make a minimum bet of $200 on each bird, plus an entry fee of $200.
 To become Cocker of the Year he had to score four wins.
 Then, apart from the fortune he would win on bets, he would collect $3,000 plus a two-foot high gold trophy.

 Louis sat with me at the ringside for several minutes, but he had to leave.
-He had some of his own birds in the contest, and by now he 'was so excited he could hardly talk.
+He had some of his own birds in the contest, and by now he was so excited he could hardly talk.
 The birds came into the ring with their trainers, and then betting started.
 There must have been twenty or thirty bookmakers.
 Everyone stood on their feet, all shouting to each other in Tagalog, all waving their arms.

 There seemed to be no scribblers to note the bets, but thousands of pesos, up to $4,000 for individual bets were changing hands.
 The shouting grew in crescendo and so did the tremendous atmosphere.

 The second fight was the most frightening.
 Ringside connoisseurs thought it the best for years.
 The trainers caressing their birds, brought them to the centre of the ring and allowed them to peck each other several times to goad them into fury.
 A bell rang, they were put down and now there was silence as the cocks faced each other, beak to beak.

-There was a wild flurry of feathers as they attacked, whirling three feet up in the air and suddenly there was a 'uun!' from the audience as the blades hit home.
+There was a wild flurry of feathers as they attacked, whirling three feet up in the air and suddenly there was a 'HUH!' from the audience as the blades hit home.
 Both birds fell to the sand.
 Was it all over?
 No, they got up and the battle raged for another ten seconds.

 Now both birds were lying on the sand again.
 This was incredible.
 Had they killed each other at the same instant?
 The rules of cockfighting are that one bird must always die before bets can be settled.
 To prove this the winner must give the other bird two pecks.

 The tension was unbelievable as the trainers carried their birds to the centre.
 Thousands in cash depended on the result.
-One bird
+One bird suddenly revived.

-'suddenly revived.
 He lunged forward, gave his lifeless opponent two pecks and then himself flopped dead.
 It was a last heroic gesture which made a fortune for his owner.

 Well, I never did find out who won the Cocker of the Year contest.
 Two such fights were enough for a squeamish foreigner and I left.
 On the way out I noticed that there was a surgeon on the job, complete with anaesthetics, scalpels, forceps, sulpha drugs and such.
 He was mending the wounds of his winning survivors so that they could fight another day.